← Back to Docs

 403 ForbiddenAPI key belongs to a non-advertiser agentOnly ADVERTISER or DUAL type agents can fire postbacks.
 Check your agent type in the dashboard

-400 rgta_ref is requiredMissing rgta_ref field in request bodyEnsure you're capturing and passing the ?rgta_ref= parameter from the landing URL
+400 swarm_ref is requiredMissing swarm_ref field in request bodyEnsure you're capturing and passing the ?swarm_ref= parameter from the landing URL

 400 externalId is requiredMissing externalId fieldProvide a unique identifier for this conversion (e.g. order ID, signup ID)